CBPher24/web-scraping-challenge/Instructions.md

 2. Clone the new repository to your computer.

 3. Inside your local Git repository, create a directory for the web scraping challenge.
-Use a folder name that corresponds to the challenge: `Missions_to_Mars`.
+Use a folder name that corresponds to the challenge: `Missions_to_Marsj `.

 4. Add your notebook files to this folder as well as your Flask app.